-The most important factor in the judge’s decision must be the child’s welfare and best interests.
-The judge must also take a number of specific principles into account when deciding exactly what arrangements would be in the child’s welfare and best interests (see below, “The most important factor: The welfare and best interests of the child”).
+The most important factor in the judge’s decision must be the child’s wellbeing and best interests.
+See below, “The most important factor: The welfare and best interests of the child”

 The most important factor: The welfare and best interests of the child

-When the Family Court is deciding about care arrangements for a child, the first and most important factor is the welfare and best interests of the child.
+When the Family Court is deciding about care arrangements for a child, the first and most important factor is the wellbeing and best interests of the child.

-- decisions affecting the child should be made and put into effect within a timeframe that’s appropriate to that child’s sense of time
+- decisions affecting the child should be made and put into effect within a timeframe that’s appropriate to the child’s sense of time

-- if there is, or has ever been, a family violence Protection Order (whether temporary or final) in force against one of the parents, then the judge must specifically take into account the following issues:
+- if there is, or has ever been, a family violence Protection Order (whether temporary or final) in force against one of the parents, then the judge must specifically take into account: